Skip to content

 1. Multiple agents explicitly tagged - e.g., @code @research analyze this

-2. Thread with previously mentioned agents - Follow-up messages in a thread where multiple agents were mentioned earlier
+2. Thread with previously mentioned agents - Follow-up messages in a thread where multiple agents were mentioned earlier, as long as the thread has not become a multi-human conversation that now requires a fresh explicit mention

-3. Thread with multiple agent participants - Continuing a conversation where multiple agents have responded
+3. Thread with multiple agent participants - Continuing a conversation where multiple agents have responded, as long as the thread has not become a multi-human conversation that now requires a fresh explicit mention

 4. DM room with multiple agents - Messages in a DM room containing multiple agents (main timeline only)